tinajassik/ToDoApp/README.md

 As a User I can delete a Todo, so that I can clean up

-Version 1 - Web API
+Version 1 - Logic classes and Web API
+Version 2 (branch 02_ClientSetup) - Blazor Project set up + Create User Page